A simple picture of an H₂ molecule sharing two electrons is shown... | Channels for Pearson+

 Textbook QuestionTextbook Question

 A simple picture of an H₂ molecule sharing two electrons is shown in Fig. 40–56.
-We assume the electrons are symmetrically located between the two protons, which are separated by r₀ = 0.074 nm. (a) When the electrons are separated by a distance d, write the total potential energy U in terms of d and r_0
+We assume the electrons are symmetrically located between the two protons, which are separated by r₀ = 0.074 nm. (c) Determine analytically the value of d that gives minimum U (greatest stability).

 <IMAGE>